 Hi I'm Glenn,

-Its great to finally meet you.
-My vision is to help fellow caregivers achieve meaning and purpose in their environment and offer resources that may smooth the often harsh road of caregiving itself.
+Its great to meet you.
+My vision is to help fellow caregivers achieve meaning and purpose in their environment and offer resources that may smooth the often difficult road of caregiving itself.

-I want you to experience a renewed feeling of confident energy, purposeful action and positive momentum.
+In return its hoped you will experience a renewed feeling of energy, purposeful action and positive momentum.

-I also desire your valuable feedback in order that together we may reach out to fellow caregivers who may be struggling somewhere in their daily labor.
+For the socially active visitors we need your valuable feedback in order to reach out to fellow caregivers who may be struggling somewhere in their daily labors.

 "Together we can do this"